A reading

 Throughlines

-Craft quality (knives, music production, city planning) · resistance to conformity (genre labels, traffic circles imposed against public input) · sensory precision (apple crunch, gummy bear mouthfeel) · recovery of childhood pleasure (cartoons, candy, wonder at Graz) · ethical gravity (tsunami, lab rats, sustainability).
+Craft quality (knives, music production, city planning) · resistance to conformity (genre labels, traffic circles imposed against public input) · sensory precision (apple crunch, gummy bear mouthfeel, squash flesh by variety) · recovery of childhood pleasure (cartoons, candy, wonder at Graz) · ethical gravity (tsunami, lab rats, sustainability, Mandela).
 Late-career food writing becomes her synthesis — food as craft, commerce, ethics, memory, and bodily pleasure all at once.

 Fun details